 The Canon PIXMA G7020 has a great, solid plastic build.
 There's good access to the ink tanks, as they're below the scanner, and while you're refilling ink or dealing with paper jams, the scanner lid doesn't fall.
 You can access paper jams from the printer's back or by lifting the entire scanner.
 The front and rear paper trays both have a slider to adjust for different page sizes.
 However, the rear input tray can get stuck while taking it off the printer or putting it back.

 The Canon PIXMA G7020 is a somewhat compact printer.
 It's heavier than the Canon PIXMA TR8520 and it's slightly taller, but it shouldn't be a problem for most spaces.

-The Canon PIXMA G7020 has an excellent inkjet cartridge system.
+The Canon PIXMA G7020 has an outstanding inkjet cartridge system.
 It yields a high amount of black and colored pages so you can print out stacks of documents before these tanks need to be refilled, though its color page yield isn't quite as substantial as that of the Canon PIXMA G3270, which you can refill with GI-21-format bottles.

 This printer accepts third-party ink, but this could void its warranty.

-This printer has unremarkable scanning features.
+The Canon PIXMA G7020 has great scanning features.
 It has a flatbed for scanning thicker documents or more fragile items like old family photos.
 You can also easily scan several documents at once using the sheetfed scanner; however, double-sided documents need to be manually scanned on each side as this printer doesn't have a duplex scanning feature.
 This printer has an integrated fax, so you can easily scan your documents and send them to others.
 While the DPI limit may seem to be 600 at first glance, if you look under the "drivers" tab, you can do an advance scan with Canon’s My Image Garden software at a higher resolution.
 If you’re using the Canon IJ Scan Utility app, these settings can be found under the “scangear” tab.
 Note, if the document you’re scanning exceeds over 100mb then you need to turn off “thumbnail preview mode” (located on the left top corner of “scan advanced” settings page) to reach 1200 DPI.